 Continuity Planning at UMass Amherst is designed to address three types of disruptions:

-- Denial / loss of access to a facility (such as damage to the building);
+- Denial of entry / loss of access to a facility (such as damage to the building);

 - Service interruption due to a reduced workforce (such as a communicable disease); and